jgeraigery/SpotlightHelp/SpotlightEnterprise/display_overivew.md

 For more historical views see Playback

-### Show Details
+## Show Details

+Right click on the Spotlight Overview Page component and select **Show Details**.

-Open a Spotlight drilldown page with more numeric detail related to this Spotlight home page component.
+Open a Spotlight drilldown page with more numeric detail related to this Spotlight Overview Page component.

-### Copy to Clipboard
+## Copy to Clipboard

+Right click on the Spotlight Overview Page  component and select **Copy to Clipboard**.

 Copy numeric data associated with the component to the clipboard.
 Paste from the clipboard to the desired destination –  as text within a text editor.